-The Australian Financial Review estimates that online sales exceeded $20 billion in 2016, leaving no doubt that online shopping has been a game changer.
+Shopping for love onling, the Australian Financial Review estimates that online sales exceeded $20 billion in 2016, leaving no doubt that online shopping has been a game changer.
 There are few products that can’t be bought online.
-Even love.
+Yes, you can even find love online.
 Yachts too.
 Years ago I bought a clapped-out timber boat on eBay, sight unseen, with a vague thought (I won’t even try and justify my impulsive purchase by claiming to have a plan) that it could become my floating home. eBay graciously permitted me to retract my ‘winning bid’ but not before banning me from online shopping for three months.

 I’ve since refined my online shopping strategy, happily finding cars, homes and holidays online and developing relationships with eBay, Wiggle and Grays Online et al. Living in north Queensland, or anywhere vaguely remote for that matter, online shopping is a no-brainer.

 Shopping for love online

 But I’d never dabbled with shopping for love online until a few years ago.
 I’d washed up in Cairns reeling from a messy breakup from a relationship that developed after a chance Melbourne meeting eons ago.
 With legal bills causing conniptions, I had lost some weight (the upside to losing an appetite for life), re-established my career, travelled to far-flung places and found an inspiring new tribe amongst a running group.
 I relished being single and luxuriated in having a bed, actually a whole house, to myself.
 Not answering to anyone while having ‘me’ time to train for marathons was deliriously selfish.
 Life was all about me and I was in no rush to jump back into the relationship pool.

 But invariably, loneliness surfaced too.
 There was no one to celebrate the simple joys of life with.
 There was Facebook of course, but friends soon tire of a social media feed filled with lust-worthy photos from a travel writer gallivanting around the globe.
 They soon tired of freakin’ endurance running and riding event posts too!

 Plush hotel suites and travel writer deadlines